meddle0x53/reacto/README.md

 Emits the letters _a to z_ on every two seconds.
 We can create a custom enumerator and use it.
+Note that `.interval` creates `Reacto::Trackable` which emits in a special thread, so calling `#on` on it won't block the current thread.

 #### never